zoola969/cachium/docs/index.md

 - CacheWith
 - DefaultKeyBuilder
 - KeyBuilder
-- KeySerializer and its implementations
+- Serializer and its implementations
 - The cache decorator

 Remember to install the required packages from your `docs` optional dependencies: